by Richie Swift

 This step is probably going to be one of the biggest decisions you're going to make in the beginning.
 If you plan on snowballing (usually trying to get an AK as soon as possible) and not staying on a server for too long, then this won't be as important.
 If you do plan on playing a full wipe and/or you're playing on a server that's a monthly wipe, this step is very important to follow.

 Building near monuments can be very rewarding but also very risky.
-Monuments usually attract nearby clans and pvp players due to their spawns of military crates, wooden crates and barrels.
-Some also have recyclers that can be used to recycle components into scrap or other useful material.
+Monuments usually attract nearby clans and pvp players because they spawn military crates, wooden crates and barrels.
+Some also have recyclers that can be used to recycle components into scrap or other useful materials.
 These same players also use these spots to prey on unsuspecting players to kill them for their loot.
 Expect to see a lot of traffic at almost any monument on the map.

 Building in the snow is great because of the amount of material that spawns there.
 Also, you can expect very few bases because of the harsh living conditions.
 The snow makes you cold, which will slowly deplete your health.
 If it rains, this depletion will almost double or triple.
 You'd have to have clothes on almost all the time.
-Wetsuits are almost the perfect thing to wear in the snow since you wont get wet and it keeps you warm enough to not die.
-Also, you'd have to fit a heater or fireplace in your base to keep you warm.
+Wetsuits are a perfect thing to wear in the snow since you wont get wet and it keeps you warm enough to not die.
+An extra tip would be to install a heater or fireplace in your base to keep you warm.
+Heaters require electricity but have a much larger radius of warmth.
+Fireplaces only require wood but have a much smaller radius of warmth.

 Any beach or coast